 The Rural Doctors Association of Victoria (RDAV) is the peak body representing the interests of rural doctors and their communities.
 Our mission is to improve the health of rural Victorians.
 There is a wonderful range of member benefits and services available and a fantastic support network of rural doctors to connect with.
 Find out more https://www.rdav.com.au/ and join today.

-RVTS is a vocational training program for medical practitioners in rural, remote and First Nation communities across Australia.
+RVTS is a vocational training program for medical practitioners in rural, remote and First Nation communities across Australia with over 25 years’ experience.
 The purpose of the program is to train doctors in remote communities for remote communities.
+RVTS delivers distance training and remote supervision to doctors in rural, remote and First Nation communities across Australia.
 The training provided meets the requirements for Fellowship of both ACRRM and RACGP.
+For any enquiries, please reach out to our Recruitment and Selection Officer, Camryn Kendall at ckendall@rvts.org.au or call on 0260 573 421.

 West Vic PHN Logo